govinda-attal/eshop/README.md

 2. Fetch a cart with given cart identifier.
 This operation will evaluate existing cart with current promotions in place.

 This *eshop* service implementation uses cockroach-db as database.
-The database stores following information in given tables.
+It is used to store following information.
 1. current inventory stock in table eshop.inventory
 2. current active promotions in table eshop.promotions
 3. user/shopper carts in table eshop.carts

-On setup, the database is pre-populated with state as advised in the test description with help of migration scripts at [here](./scripts/db/migrations)
+On setup, the database is populated with inventory and current promotions as advised in the test description with help of migration scripts at [here](./scripts/db/migrations)

 ## Unit Tests

-Logic of a cart evaluation with current promotions is unit tested with test cases in [cart_test.go](./internal/eshop/cart_test.go)
+Logic of a cart evaluation with current promotions can be tested with test cases in [cart_test.go](./internal/eshop/cart_test.go)

 ```
 make test